shreyanshu09/html2hwpx/README.md

 ## Overview

-**Hanforge** is a lightweight, fully JavaScript-based conversion engine that transforms HTML documents into the HWPX format used by Hangul Word Processor (HWP).
+**html2hwpx** is a lightweight, fully JavaScript-based conversion engine that transforms HTML documents into the HWPX format used by Hangul Word Processor (HWP).
 It requires no native binaries or external tools — just Node.js.

 ---

 ## Project Structure

 ```
-Hanforge/
+html2hwpx/
 ├── convert.js               ← Standalone script (run directly with Node.js)
 ├── package.json
 ├── README.md